nadurath/bbchatbot/README.md

 # bbchatbot

-## Written by Dawood Nadurath and Sam Britton for NLP 2k18
+## Written by Dawood Nadurath and Sam Britton for NLP 2018
-## CS 4301 - Dr. Mazidi